culturalpal/grpc-lab/README.md

 # grpc-lab

 This repository contains various experiment related to grpc in golang.
-The setup per experiment is described in the setup section below
+The setup per experiment is described in the experiments section below

 The `contracts` directory contain a submodule which points to the [grpc-lab-contracts](https://www.google.com) repo